TommasoAzz/non-fungible-royalty-token-contracts/docs/ERC1190Tradable.md

 - `rentExpirationDateInMillis` should correspond to a future date.
 - the sent money should be enough to cover the renting expenses.

+### `transferOwnershipLicense(uint256 tokenId, address to)` (external)

+Transfers the ownership license from the current owner to the account `to`.

+Requirements:

+- `tokenId` must exist.
+- the sender of the request must be the owner.
+- the receiver account `to` must not be the zero address.

 ### `obtainOwnershipLicense(uint256 tokenId)` (external)